weaverwhale/docs/src/pages/docs/site-overview.md

 ## What is Triple Whale?

-Simply put, a data collection app for Shopify stores combining third and first party data for a holisitc view at a customer's journey.
+Simply put, a data collection app for Shopify stores.
+Triple Whale combines third and first party data for a holisitc view at a customer's journey.

 ## Triple Whale Products